Reunion Island Travel Tips

 How to Get Around Reunion Island

 Without a doubt, you should rent a car in Reunion Island from the moment you land until the moment you depart.
-Car rental prices are very competitive and there is no better way to get around Reunion Island other than with a car.
+Car rental prices are very competitive, and there is no better way to get around Reunion Island than with a car.
 That said, the island’s network of buses will get you pretty much to any point of interest.
-You just need to figure out from the website or from locals (or local tourism offices) the line that you need and get a corresponding brochure that has all the scheduled times for every stop.
+You just need to figure out the line you need from the website or from locals (or local tourism offices) and get a corresponding brochure with all the scheduled times for every stop.

 Driving in Reunion Island

-Having a car in Reunion Island offers visitors the opportunity to embark on exceptional road trips pretty much on every day of your holiday.
-The scenery is out of this world and frequent stops can be made to absorb everything.
+Having a car on Reunion Island allows visitors to embark on exceptional road trips almost every day of their holiday.
+The scenery is out of this world, and frequent stops can be made to absorb everything.

-It’s worth separately mentioning the Route des Tamarins, the main artery connecting St-Paul with Etang-Sale on the west coast of the island.
+The Route des Tamarins, the main artery connecting St-Paul with Etang-Sale on the island’s west coast is worth mentioning.
 Opening in 2009, it’s a true engineering marvel, 25 years in the making and taking five years to construct.
-This €1.1B project spans across 34km of a seemingly impenetrable coastline, crossing 123 ravines with four exceptionally long viaducts rising above natural obstacles, 23 bridges, three tunnels, and nine interchanges.
-It is best appreciated from the air but already becoming inadequate in coping with the population growth.
-Currently in the works is a new mega project that will connect the main port (Le Port) with St-Denis via a mega-highway built over the ocean in a continuous viaduct!
+This €1.1B project spans 34km of a seemingly impenetrable coastline, crossing 123 ravines with four exceptionally long viaducts rising above natural obstacles, 23 bridges, three tunnels, and nine interchanges.
+It is best appreciated from the air but is already inadequate in coping with population growth.
+Currently in the works is a new mega project connecting the main port (Le Port) with St-Denis via a mega-highway built over the ocean in a continuous viaduct!

 Route des Tamarins Reunion Island aerial view